danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded language - Has the author used emotionally charged or stereotypical language in the article?
 (Example: "Those lazy millennials just want everything handed to them!")
 * Reduction ad hitlerum - Has the author disapproved an idea by suggesting it is popular with groups that the audience hates?
 (Example: "We can't listen to those radical leftists!
 They're just like the Nazis!")
 * Bandwagon - Has the author appealed to the popularity of an idea in the article?
 (Example: "Everyone is jumping on board with this new trend, and you should too!")
-* Casual oversimplification - Has the author assumed a simple cause for a complex event?
+* Causal oversimplifcation - Has the author assumed a simple cause for a complex event?
 (Example: "The reason for the economic downturn is simply because of too many immigrants.")
 * Obfuscation / Intentional vagueness - Has the author used deliberately unclear or obscure expressions to confuse the audience?
 (Example: "We need to think outside the box and implement a new strategy for success.")
 * Appeal to authority - Has the author used an authority figure's support as evidence?
 (Example: "As the leading expert in this field, I can tell you that this is the right course of action.")
 * Black & white fallacy - Has the author presented only two options among many?
 (Example: "You're either with us, or you're against us.")